superdfv/titanic_kaggle/README.md

-# titanic_kaggle
+# Titanic_kaggle competition

-Jupyter Notebook for titanic competition in Kaggle (Machine Learning)
+Jupyter Notebook for the Titanic competition in Kaggle (Machine Learning)

-I managed to obtain a Score: 0.76315 with this analysis.
+I managed to obtain a score of 0.76315 with this analysis.